wgroeneveld/go-jamming/INSTALL.md

 - token, allowedWebmentionSources: see below, used for authentication
 - blacklist: blacklist domains from which we do NOT send to or accept mentions from.
 - utcOffset: offset in minutes for date processing, starting from UTC time.
-- conString: file path to store all mentions and author avatars in a simple key/value store, based on [buntdb](https://github.com/tidwall/buntdb).
-If the file does not exist yet, it will simply be created.

 If a config file is missing, or required keys are missing, a warning will be generated and default values will be used instead.
 See `common/config.go`.

+To keep things simple, the file path to store all mentions and author avatars in a simple key/value store is hardcoded and set to:

+- mentions.db (in working dir) for approved mentions
+- mentions_toapprove.db (in working dir) for mentions in moderation.

+The database is based on [buntdb](https://github.com/tidwall/buntdb).
+If the files do not exist, they will simply be created.

 ## 3. Reverse proxy